2020–21 NFL playoffs: AFC: Baltimore Ravens 20, Tennessee Titans 13

 Baltimore took a 17–10 lead with their opening drive of the second half, with Jackson completing 4-of-4 passes for 30 yards and rushing four times for 34 yards, on the way to J. K. Dobbins' 4-yard touchdown run.
 Following a pair of punts, a roughing the passer penalty against Baltimore defensive end Derek Wolfe turned A. J. Brown's 18-yard reception into a 33-yard gain.
 Tennessee went on to make the score 17–13 with Gostkowski's 25-yard field goal, on the last play of the third quarter.
 Baltimore responded with a drive to the Titans' 34-yard line, but Tucker missed a 52-yard field goal.
 The Titans then drove to Baltimore's 40 yard line, but the drive stalled and they punted.
 The Ravens responded with another scoring drive as Jackson completed 3-of-3 passes for 30 yards and rushed for 14 yards, setting up a successful 51-yard field goal for Tucker, giving the Ravens a 20–13 lead with 4:23 left.
 Marcus Peters ended Tennessee's next drive with an interception of Tannehill, enabling the Ravens' offense to run out the clock with four running plays, including a 33-yard run from Jackson.

 Jackson completed 17-for-24 passes for 179 yards with an interception, and was the game's leading rusher with 16 carries for 136 yards and a touchdown as he recorded his first playoff victory in his career.
 Marquise Brown was the game's leading receiver with 7 catches for 109 yards.
 Tannehill finished the day 18-for-26 for 165 yards, a touchdown, and an interception; Tennessee linebacker Harold Landry had 8 tackles, 2 assists, and 2 sacks.

 This was the fifth postseason meeting between the Ravens and Titans.
 The series was split with the road team winning all four games.
+As of 2024, the Ravens are the most recent AFC wild card team win on the road and play in the divisional round.
+In contrast, at least one NFC wild card has advanced to the divisional round every season under the 14-team format.